An American Werewolf in Paris: Plot

 The next day, Andy wakes up at Serafine's house.
 She tells him he is transforming into a werewolf.
-This revelation is interrupted by the ghost of Serafine's mother.
+This revelation is interrupted by the ghost of Serafine's mother Alex Price.
 Andy jumps out the window in panic and runs away.
 Chris tries to get his attention, but Claude kidnaps him.
 Brad's ghost appears to Andy and explains his werewolf condition.
 For Andy to become normal again, he must eat the heart of the werewolf that bit him, and for Brad's ghost to be at rest, the werewolf that killed him must be killed.
-After developing an appetite for raw meat, Andy hooks up with an American tourist named Amy Finch at a cemetery.
+After developing an appetite for raw meat, Andy hooks up with American tourist Amy Finch at a cemetery.
 He transforms and kills her and a cop who tailed him, suspecting Andy was involved in the Club de la Lune massacre.
-Andy is arrested, but escapes.
-He begins to see Amy's ghost, and she tries to find ways to get him killed.
+Andy is arrested but escapes.
+He begins to see Amy's ghost, who tries to find ways to get him killed.

 Claude and his henchmen capture Andy and pressure him to join their society, but Andy must kill Chris to prove his loyalty.
-Serafine again saves him, and they return to her home to find her basement ransacked and her stepfather, the confined werewolf, dead.
-Serafine explains that her stepfather prepared a drug to control werewolf transformations, but the drug had the opposite effect: forced transformation.
-As a result of testing on Serafine, she killed her mother and savaged her stepfather.
-Claude had stolen these drugs during the ransacking.
+Serafine again saves him, and they return to her home to find her basement ransacked and her stepfather Thierry Pigot, the confined werewolf, dead.
+Thierry prepared a drug to control werewolf transformations, but it had the opposite effect: forced transformation.
+As a result of testing on Serafine, she killed Alex and savaged Thierry.
+Claude stole the drugs during the ransacking.